 My mother was one of the world’s most negative people.
-I remember, when I was a young child, one of her favourite sayings was that people did not need to ask what Hell would be like as we were ‘all living in it now’.
+I remember, when I was a young child, one of her favorite sayings was that people did not need to ask what Hell would be like as we were ‘all living in it now’.
 At the time, it seemed like she might be on to something.

 If we have suffered childhood trauma it is likely we have been conditioned to think negatively since we were very young.
 Negative thinking is also a hallmark of clinical depression and other serious psychological disorders.

 When negative thinking becomes pathological, our views of just about everything may become distorted, or, as it is technically termed, we are very prone to ‘cognitive distortions’ (this term just refers to the errors in thinking – cognitions – we make that causes us to interpret things far more negatively than is objectively warranted).